Islamic Revolutionary Guard Corps: History and structure

 Days after Ayatollah Ruhollah Khomeini's return to Tehran on 1 February 1979, Mehdi Bazargan's interim administration established the Pasdaran under a decree issued by Khomeini on 5 May.
-The Pasdaran was intended to protect the Revolution and to assist the ruling clerics in the day-to-day enforcement of the new government's Islamic codes and morality.
+The Pasdaran was intended to protect the Revolution and its principles, and to assist the ruling clerics in the day-to-day enforcement of the new government's Islamic codes and morality.
 There were other, perhaps more important, reasons for establishing the Pasdaran.
 The Revolution needed to rely on a force of its own rather than borrowing the previous regime's tainted units.
 As one of the first revolutionary institutions, the Pasdaran helped legitimize the Revolution and gave the new government an armed basis of support.
 Moreover, the establishment of the Pasdaran served notice to both the population and the regular armed forces that the Khomeini government was quickly developing its own enforcement body.

 Thus, the Pasdaran, along with its political counterpart, Crusade for Reconstruction, brought a new order to Iran.
 In time, the Pasdaran would rival the police and the judiciary in terms of its functions.